mattermost/docs/source/install/self-managed-changelog.md

 ## Release v5.37 - [Extended Support Release](https://docs.mattermost.com/administration/extended-support-release.html)

-- **v5.37.2, release TBD**
+- **v5.37.2, release day TBD**
-  - Fixed a server panic issue.
+  - Fixing a server panic issue.
 [MM-37574](https://mattermost.atlassian.net/browse/MM-37574)
-  - Fixed an issue where saving or updating user statuses caused the logs to be filled with multiple key insertion errors.
+  - Fixing an issue where saving or updating user statuses caused the logs to be filled with multiple key insertion errors.
 [MM-37202](https://mattermost.atlassian.net/browse/MM-37202).
-  - Fixed a panic in the ``getPrevTrialLicense`` API request when loading the System Console on Team Edition.
+  - Fixing a panic in the ``getPrevTrialLicense`` API request when loading the System Console on Team Edition.
 [MM-37108](https://mattermost.atlassian.net/browse/MM-37108)
+  - Fixing an issue where screen readers read “user object” instead of reading the username or channel in the **Switch Channels** modal.
 - **v5.37.1, released 2021-08-04**
   - Mattermost v5.37.1 contains a medium level security fix.
 [Upgrading](https://docs.mattermost.com/administration/upgrade.html) to this release is recommended.
 Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.org/responsible-disclosure-policy/).
   - Improved typing performance in affected environments by reducing the frequency at which drafts are saved.